Jaldsky/mindful-web-extensions/README.md

 #### Batch Processing
 - Events accumulate locally in a queue
-- Sending occurs in batches of 10 events or every 30 seconds
+- Sending occurs in batches every 30 seconds
 - Data is stored locally when internet is unavailable
 - Queue is automatically processed when connection is restored
+- Error handling with limits to prevent excessive retry attempts
+- Domain exceptions allow excluding specific domains from tracking and sending

 ### 🇷🇺 Русский